ara3d/IFC-toolkit/README.md

 This project was successful, in that it allowed us to build a new IFC importer in C#, but it was not cross-platform.
 C++/CLR unforuntately only runs on Windows.
 It is now deprecated and replaced with this project.

 Thanks to the funding from Speckle, at Ara 3D we decided to open-source our IFC/STEP file parser and combine it with a C++ DLL built on top of the Web IFC engine.

+## Next Steps

+1. [Short term] Speckle is going to start work on assuring that the code runs on Linux.
-Our next step is to generate meshes directly in C# using the [Plato.Geometry](https://github.com/ara3d/Plato.Geometry) library.
+2. [Medium term] Ara 3D future plans will replace the mesh code in C# using the [Plato.Geometry](https://github.com/ara3d/Plato.Geometry) library.

 ## Solution Structure

 This is the structure as it appears in the solution view in Visual Studio:

 * **Ara3D.IfcLoader**
-    * A C# .NET 8 solution that depends on the WebIfcDll output DLL being in the executable folder.
+    * A C# .NET 8 project with a dependency on a Windows DLL
-    * Combines the Ara3D.IfcParser to load the IFC graph and STEP document, and the WebIfcDll to generate meshes.
+    * Uses Ara3D.IfcParser to load the IFC graph and STEP document, uses the WebIfcDll to generate meshes.
+    * Provides additional helper classes that wrap the WebIfcDll and provide a more C# friendly API.
 * **Ara3D.IfcParser**
     * A C# .NET 8 library
     * Creates an IFC graph containing nodes and relations, and IFC data structures.
 It uses the Ara3D.StepParser.